Lucio Tan: Philanthropy

 Though the companies of Lucio Tan Group has been involved in various social responsible programs, Tan has benevolent personal philanthropy works, particularly in the academic sector.
 Notable of which is his ownership stake with the University of the East, resulting for the erection of the nine-storey Dr. Lucio C. Tan Building on the university's Caloocan City campus.
 Tan also gave a grant as an endowment for the development of Central Philippine University Institute of HRM and Tourism in Jaro, Iloilo City, which in return, was renamed in his honor as the Dr. Lucio C. Tan College of Hospitality Management, the first college/school in his namesake outside Manila.
 A building which houses the said college is also named after him on the CPU's main campus, the Lucio C. Tan Building.

 In the 1990s, Tan was president of the Lorenzo Ruiz Mission Institute Foundation (LRMFI), an organization established in 1989 and composed of Chinese-Filipino Catholics that aims to spread the Christian faith worldwide.

+Political involvement

+During the 1986 snap presidential election, Tan assisted in the reelection campaign of President Ferdinand Marcos.
+According to Rene Magtubo, the union president of Fortune Tobacco Labor Union from 1986 to 2009, Tan had sent Fortune Tobacco employees on rides to Marcos campaign stops using Love Buses for them to serve as cheering supporters, and were then given allowances for their participation.

+Tan endorsed the candidacy of Ramon Mitra Jr. during the 1992 presidential election, investing in the campaign by providing delivery trucks from his businesses to help spread Mitra's campaign materials.
+Mitra ultimately lost to Fidel V. Ramos after placing fourth in the vote tally.

+In the 1998 presidential election, Tan was alleged to have donated ₱1.5 billion to the presidential campaign of Vice President Joseph Estrada despite not being named in the list of contributors that Estrada's camp submitted to the Commission on Elections (Comelec).
+After winning the presidency, Estrada subsequently appointed several persons who had associations with Tan to government positions: presidential assistant Rosario Yu, Tan's former secretary; presidential consultant for Chinese affairs Julio Tan, his second wife's uncle; and presidential consultant on the steel industry John Ng, his daughter's father-in-law.